 With razor-sharp attention to detail, from the bodywork to the final paint fit and finish, every custom embodies individuality and forward thinking, with a nod to the retro.

 Danny Koker, the owner of Count’s Kustoms, is the creative force behind each project leaving his shop.
-Heading into season four of his hit TV series COUNTING CARS on HISTORY, Danny splits his pastimes between his love of all things automotive and his passion for music.
+Danny splits his pastimes between his love of all things automotive and his passion for music.

 The self-taught mechanic grew up in Cleveland and Detroit with family blood lines that gifted him with the innate love of all things automotive.
 What started as a hobby many years ago has now turned into one of the most reputable and thriving customization/restoration shops in the country.
 Count’s Kustoms, originally created as a location where Koker could work on his private collection and those of friends and family, quickly grew to offer his unique flair and creative to the masses.